Silver winner in the Storage magazine/SearchStorage.com 2016 Products of the Year Server-Based Storage categor...

 Startup Formation Data Systems snared the silver award with a new software-defined storage product that supports block, file and object storage.

-The FormationOne software scored highest for innovation and functionality among 12 finalists in the server-based storage category, based on average scores from the competition's judges.
+The FormationOne software tied for first place in value and shared second place in innovation and functionality among 12 finalists in the server-based storage category, based on average scores from the competition’s judges.

 CEO Mark Lewis, a former CTO at EMC, founded Formation Data Systems in September 2012.
 FormationOne's distributed, fault-tolerant architecture underwent more than two years of customer testing before the product's general release in March 2016.